trance1st/JSONP1.1-DEMO/Readme.md

 * an example class who's name is ending with "Example"
 * a txt file describing what needs to be solved
 * a class (ending with 'Exercise') where you need to solve the exercise.
-* solution in the class ending with 'Solution' - please see the solution only after you try yourself to solve the exercise.
+* the solution in a class ending with 'Solution' - please see the solution only after you try yourself to solve the exercise.

 This lab contains 6 parts